Hibis5946/Interactive-map-of-locations-extracted-from-the-haunted-places-dataset-using-NASA-JPL-MEMEX/README.md

 <br>./create-core-haunted.sh

 # Then add field and rerun the ingest
 - stop the docker
 <br>Cleanest way
 <br>cd ~/GeoParser/Docker
 <br>docker-compose down

 # Riskier if running other services with other dockers
-<br>Force-stops all running containers on your system, not just related to the GeoParser
+Force-stops all running containers on your system, not just related to the GeoParser
 <br>docker stop $(docker ps -a -q)

 - Remove all containers